FourThievesVinegar/solderless-microlab/README.md

 # Microlab

-Our goal is to build an open-source DIY automated controlled lab reactor that people can assemble with parts available online.
+The MicroLab is an open-source, DIY, automated controlled lab reactor (CLR) that people can assemble with parts available online.
 We hope this will do for chemistry what the 3D printer did for manufacturing: provide a DIY, hackable, low-cost method to design and produce certain needful things that otherwise would be out of reach.

 <IMG ALT="MicroLab fully assembled with all units" SRC="./docs/media/microlab-v0.6.0-assembled.jpg" width="600" />